 When the body is exposed to allergens it releases histamine, a chemical.
-Histamine makes you sneeze, makes your nose run, and makes you eyes and skin itch and swell up.
+Histamine makes you sneeze, makes your nose run, and makes your eyes and skin itch, become red and swell up.
 In a way, it is trying to get you to sneeze out or scratch away the allergen.

 Treating allergies and allergic reactions with antihistamines